anelda/showcaseR-periodic-table/README.md

 - *Image*: Image by [Gerd Altmann](https://pixabay.com/users/geralt-9301/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1059755) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1059755)
 - *Free images resource*: I love [Pixabay](https://pixabay.com) and use it for almost all my projects, including presentations, websites, and more

 ## Data

 ![Data table](img/periodic3.png)

 The data is displayed here to help learners connect the original image of the periodic table, with the tabular format, allowing them to see how colours and position in the periodic table can be converted to machine-readable data in a table.

 The coloured boxes at the top of the page is a feature of flexdashboard - valueboxes.
 The valueboxes can display any single number or word that you identify from your data.
 It is possible to customise the size of valueboxes, colour, icon, content, and the number of valueboxes displayed on a page.
+Here I've used a Base R function `nrows` in combination with `dplyr` `filter` to calculate the number of rows that fit certain criteria and displayed the resultant number in the valuebox.

 - *Data*: https://gist.github.com/GoodmanSciences/c2dd862cd38f21b0ad36b8f96b4bf1ee
 - *R package*: The table is displayed using the DT R package